omguptaup/omguptaup.github.io/README.md

 The folders are labelled corresponding to the data they contain, and so are the css and html files.

-The website has been created with the help of Grapedrop (https://grapedrop.com/) by visually copying a template from Wix (https://www.wix.com/).
+The website has been mostly created with the help of Grapedrop (https://grapedrop.com/) by visually copying a template from Wix (https://www.wix.com/).
 The code from Grapedrop has been exported free-of-charge using my web-dev skills.

 The contact form operates using the Formspree API.
 Check out https://formspree.io/ for free backend support on HTML forms.